 The most common ways of ordering takeout include phone and online.
 Many restaurants are equipped to receive text-message orders and orders through restaurant apps from mobile devices; this is especially popular with teens and young adults.

-Drive-thrus are no longer limited just to fast food as well.
-Independent operations such as the Black Sheep Coffee Café in South St. Paul, Minnesota, are utilizing drive-thrus for takeout ordering and pick-up.
+Drive-thrus are no longer limited just to fast food either.
+Independent operations such as the Black Sheep Coffee Café in South St. Paul, Minn., are utilizing drive-thrus for takeout ordering and pick-up.

 Put thought into the menu